Your cart is currently empty!

 Complicated Ingredients Not Needed

 Have you thought about swapping out store-bought deodorant or anti-perspirant for something simpler but are unsure of what to do, especially when DIY formulas call for irritating baking soda and heavier nut butters or coconut oil when your skin cannot hack those ingredients?
-Read on for information about your fabulous under-arms, why sweating is good and easy DIY deodorant ideas.
+Read on for information about your fabulous under-arms, why sweating is good and easy DIY deodorant ideas for making your own deodorant with essential oils.

 You Are Supposed to Sweat